 Net change in fund balances - total governmental funds \$ (593,536) Amounts reported for governmental activities in the statement of activities are different because: Capital assets used in government activities are not financial resources and, therefore, are not reported in the funds.
-Capital outlay \$ 582,891 Depreciation expense (647,829 ) (64,938) In the statement of activities, only the gain (loss) on the sale of capital assets is reported.
+Capital outlay \$ 582 2,891 7,829) (64,938) In the statement of activities, only the gain (loss) on the sale of capital assets is reported.
 However, in the governmental funds, the proceeds from the sale increase financial resources.
 Thus, the change in net position differs from the change in fund balance by the net book value of the disposed capital assets.
-(69,315) Pension contributions are reported as expenditures in the fund financial statements and the change in net position asset and related outflows (inflows) are reported on the statement of activities.
-17,458 Other post employment benefits are reported as expenditures in the fund financial statements and the change in net position asset and related outflows (inflows) are reported on the statement of activities.
-(29,922) Compensated absences are reported in the statement of activities when earned.
-As they do not require the use of current financial resources, they are not reported as expenditures on governmental funds until they have matured.
-This is the net amount of compensated absences reported in the statement of activities in the prior year that have matured in the surrent year (22.206) activities in the prior year that have matured in the current year.
+(69,315) Pension contributions are reported as expenditures in the fund financial statements and the change in net position asset and related outflows (inflows are reported on the statement of activities.
+5) 17,458 Other post employment benefits are reported as expenditures in the fund financial statements and the change in net position asset and related outflow (inflows) are reported on the statement of activities.
+S (29,922) Compensated absences are reported in the statement of activities when earned As they do not require the use of current financial resources, they are not reported as expenditures on governmental funds until they have matured.
+This is the net amount of compensated absences reported in the statement of the stateme activities in the prior year that have matured in the current year.
 (32,286) Change in net position of governmental activities \$ (772,539)